rgmhacks/Tkinter-Image-Editor/README.md

 Cropped Image
 ![image](https://github.com/user-attachments/assets/c36ee2b3-0abc-4c21-af22-b193d16492e5)
 NOTE : To crop image you can manually enter the co-ordinates but a much simpler method is provided just double click on the respective position then click on the input box the value will be auto-filled but you have to follow the sequence : left -> top -> right -> bottom .
-Same feature is provided for adding Text at a specific position
+Same feature is provided for adding Text at a specific position.